Best Google Pixel phones in 2023

 In recent times, Google's Pixel lineup has taken a slightly different path - instead of trying to match its rivals pound for pound, Google is moving towards a "custom" future, where its domestic lineup of Tensor chipsets make ripples with their amplified reliance on on-device artificial intelligence and machine learning.

-So, what is the best Google Pixel phone in 2023?
+So, what is the best Google Pixel phone to consider in 2024?

-With always class-leading cameras, super performance, and software that stands out, Google's Pixels are often the recommended choice when it comes to considering the best Android phones available every year, and 2023 is no exception.
-They are often lauded for their exceptional cameras, ranking them at the very pinnacle of best camera phones available, but it's not the only thing making them a worthwhile consideration.
+With always class-leading cameras, super performance, and software that stands out, Google's Pixels are often the recommended choice when it comes to considering the best Android phones available every year.
+They are typically lauded for their exceptional cameras, ranking them at the very pinnacle of best camera phones available, but it's not the only thing making them a worthwhile consideration.

 So, what is the best Pixel phone right now?
 Let's see if we can find the answer together.